bluesky/event-model/README.md

 data model used at NSLS-II.
 Other projects in the organization use this model;
 it is their common way of organizing event-based data.

+See [this page of the NSLS-II
+documentation](nsls-ii.github.io/architecture-overview.html) for an illustrated overview of the model.

 The documents are specified using jsonschema.
 See this [excellent tutorial](http://spacetelescope.github.io/understanding-json-schema/) for more on jsonschema.